hulksyed07/food_ordering_app/README.md

 == README

-* Bundled with Ruby 2.3.3p222
+* Bundled with Ruby 2.3.3p222, Rails 5.0.1

 * Built on Windows 64

 * Please use rake db:seed before using the application.
-This will create some dummy data useful for testing.
+This will create some dummy Food and Category data important for using the app.

 * Please run this command before running the tests: "rails db:migrate RAILS_ENV=test"